 Borrowing costs specifically relating to the acquisition or construction of qualifying assets that necessarily takes a substantial period of time to get ready for its intended use are capitalized (net of income on temporarily deployment of funds) as part of the cost of such assets.
 Borrowing costs consist of interest and other costs that the Company incurs in connection with the borrowing of funds.
 For general borrowing used for the purpose of obtaining a qualifying asset, the amount of borrowing costs eligible for capitalization is determined by applying a capitalization rate to the expenditures on that asset.
-The capitalization rate is the weighted average of the borrowing costs applicable to the borrowings of the Company that are outstanding during the period, other than borrowings made specifically for the purpose of obtaining a qualifying asset.
-The amount of borrowing costs capitalized during a period does not exceed the amount of borrowing costs capitalized during a period in which they occur.
+The capitalization rate is the weighted average of the borrowing costs applicable to the borrowing of the Company that are outstanding during the period, other than borrowings made specifically for the purpose of obtaining a qualifying asset.
+The amount of borrowing costs capitalized during a period does not exceed the amount of borrowing cost costs capitalized during a period does not exceed the amount of borrowing cost capitalized during the period.
+All other borrowing costs are expensed in the period in which they occur.